Guptipara Rathayatra: Chariot

 The present ratha or the chariot is a wooden Nabaratna temple having nine shikharas.
 The framework of the ratha is made of Shorea robusta hardwood.
 The ratha has a square base measuring 34 feet by 34 feet.
 It is four storied, having a height of 36 feet.
 The ratha is fitted with 16 wheels made from Vachellia nilotica hardwood.
 It has four ropes in the front, each 300 feet long which are used for pulling the ratha forward.
 There is one more rope at the back which acts as a brake.
 One of the front ropes is reserved for women.

 The present ratha is the same chariot that was being used in the first year of the rathayatra.
 It is nearly 280 years old.
 During the entire year the ratha is kept inside a giant metallic cage.
 Weeks before the festival it is brought out and prepared for the festival.
 As of 2012, the chariot was in a dilapidated condition.
 The Guptipara Shree Shree Vrindavan Chandra Jiu Math have been providing patch work to the current structure every year as a stop gap solution.
 They have approached the district administration and the Archaeological Survey of India for repair.

-Festival

 Procession

 The procession starts from Guptipara Shree Shree Vrindavan Chandra Jiu Math and proceeds towards Gundicha house in Gosainganj Barabazar, about 1.5 km away.
 The distance covered is said to be the second longest among the rathayatras held in India.